-Why You’d Still Have to Be Crazy to Buy an iPad Mini
+Why You’d Have to Be Crazy to Buy an iPad Mini

-40+ Reasons Why You’d Have to Be Crazy to Buy an iPad Mini (And One Why You’ll Buy It Anyway)
+46 Reasons You’d Have to Be Crazy to Buy an iPad Mini (and One Why You’ll Buy It Anyway)

 - It’s much more expensive than other tablets – You can now buy a 32GB Nexus 7 for only $269.
 To get the same amount of storage in a iPad mini, you’d have to spend $499.
 That over 46% more, for a product with worse performance.
 The 16GB Nexus 7 is only $229.
 Apple charges $399 for exactly the same amount of storage.
 That a 43% price premium.
 Apple charges $529 to $829 for a mini for cellular support.
 Amazon charges only $329 for a 16GB Kindle Fire HDX with LTE support.
 Google charges only $349 for a 32GB Nexus 7 with LTE support.
 That’s a savings of a $280.
 You can literally buy a second Nexus 7 with the money you save.

 - Apple products almost never go on sale – Apple rarely allows discounts on their products.
 When products like the iPad do go on sale, the discounts are very small.
 I just purchased tablets for my family members for Christmas and was surprised to find most of the tablets in Best Buy were on sale at discounts between $50 and $100 off their already low prices.
 I picked up a great 8″ tablet for my dad for only $249.
 Even better discounts are available online from Amazon and other online merchants and you’ll almost always get free shipping as well.
 Even the brand-new Kindle Fire HDX was on sale for $50 off it’s already low price.